iterative/dvc.org/static/docs/commands-reference/config.md

 takes a config option `name` (a section and a key, separated by a dot) and its `value` (any valid alpha-numeric string generally).

-This command reads and overwrites the DVC config file `.dvc/config`.
+This command reads and overwrites the DVC configuration file `.dvc/config`.
 If `--local` option is specified, `.dvc/config.local` is modified instead.

 If the config option `value` is not provided and `--unset` option is not used,